essszettt/scrnshot/README.md

 ~~The color palette is taken from Wikipedia ([Spectrum Video Modes](https://en.wikipedia.org/wiki/ZX_Spectrum_graphic_modes)) and used to create screenshots in "layer 0" (default video mode).~~

 Not for productive use at the moment - seems to work fine for default Spectrum video mode (and LAYER 1,1, LAYER 1,2, LAYER 1,3, LAYER 2 ;-)).
-Playing around with z88dk functiones to optimize pixel calculations ...
+Playing around with z88dk functions to optimize pixel calculations ...

 => Version 0.1.0 will be the first complete release ;-)